Skiparin/db_assignment_2/README.md

 Results:

 I had 1287 errors, when loading the csv into mongodb.
+So that may change our results.

 How many Twitter users are in the database?
 659178